ShiminLei/Linux-Server-Configuration/README.md

    sudo apt-get update  # check if there any can be updated sudo apt-get upgrade # update sudo apt-get autoremove  # remove redundant package

+   # if the number of updated package if wrong, use
+   sudo aptitude update
+   sudo aptitude safe-upgrade
    ```

 2. Change the SSH port from **22** to **2200**.
 Make sure to configure the Lightsail firewall to allow it.